tgc-bot/FourAcesContracts/Staff.md

 2. While a majority vote or approval is not required, The Council MAY (if it reaches a simple majority) block and overrule such a modification from occurring.

+    1. Such vote MUST occur prior to the contract being valid, as described below.

 3. Alex MAY be directed to institute changes by the Council, which SHALL be performed as soon as is reasonable possible.

 4. If the contract is not overruled by the Council, then:

-    1. If the new contract is presented prior to 4:30 pm, the contract SHALL be valid and enforceable from midnight that day.
+    2. If the new contract is presented prior to 4:30 pm, the contract SHALL be valid and enforceable from midnight that day.

-    2. If the new contract is presented after 4:30 pm, then the contract SHALL be valid from 3 pm the day after it is presented.
+    3. If the new contract is presented after 4:30 pm, then the contract SHALL be valid from 3 pm the day after it is presented.

-    3. If the new contract is presented on a day in which no Casino games have occurred (ie: weekends or holidays) then the new contract SHALL be valid from the midnight of that day.
+    4. If the new contract is presented on a day in which no Casino games have occurred (ie: weekends or holidays) then the new contract SHALL be valid from the midnight of that day.